blueridgeboost/pythonbook/content/Chapter_00/contrib.md

 spirit of free software, we decided to express our gratitude in the form of a contributor list.
 Unfortunately, this list is not complete, but we are doing our best to keep it up to date.
-It was also getting too large to include everyone who sends in a typo or two.
+It was also getting too large to include everyone who sent in a typo or two.
 You have our gratitude, and you have the personal satisfaction of making a book you found useful better for you and everyone else who uses it.
-New additions to the list for the 2nd edition will be those who have made on-going contributions.
+New additions to the list for the 2nd edition will be those who have made ongoing contributions.

 If you have a chance to look through the list, you should realize that each person here has spared you and all subsequent readers from the confusion of a